numediart/TIPAA-SSL/README.md

 "n_alternatives": [1, 3, 1, 1, 1]}'
 ```

+## Process for updating code on server
+- Do a pytest locally without container
+- docker-compose build containers locally
+- docker-compose up it locally, to check that it runs (I can also docker exec into it)
+- On EC2: ssh to it, then, git pull and build flaskapp
+- On ECS docker-compose push, then docker compose up

 ## Docker application on EC2

+NOTE: To have debug mode on EC2, change in run_server.sh the line gunicorn to the commented "python flask_server.py"

 You can also build the Dockerfile that will install everything and serve the application with Flask with nginx backend.
 I used this info to do that: